-AUSAs of the Organized Crime/Gang Strike Force coordinate investigations and prosecutions of international organized crime groups, violent prison and street gangs and emerging international gangs.
-Such organizations seek to obtain power, influence, monetary and/or commercial gains, wholly or in part by illegal means, while protecting their activities through a pattern of corruption and/or violence.
-Their focus is on groups that threaten the national security of the United States, the stability of the U.S. economy and/or integrity of government institutions, infrastructure or systems in the United States.
-Use of the Racketeering statutes (RICO), undercover operations and wire taps are common tools used to fully identify these criminals and their leadership.
+AUSAs of the Organized Crime Unit coordinate investigations and prosecutions of organized crime groups, violent prison and street gangs and emerging international gangs.
+Such organizations seek to obtain power, influence, monetary and commercial gains, wholly or in part by illegal means, while protecting their activities through a pattern of corruption and violence.
+Prosecutors use the conspiracy, Hobbes Act and the RICO statutes, as well as proactive undercover operations and wire taps, in order to target and disrupt these organizations.
 Organized crime groups include those with any ties to LCN, Russian and Eastern European, Asian, Nigerian fraud and identity theft.
 Gangs include Texas Syndicate, Aryan Brotherhood, MS-13, Latin Kings, HPL, Houstone and Tango Blast.

-Each of the above units within Major Offenders rely upon a wide range of investigative agencies including the FBI, HSI, IRS, USPIS, Secret Service, ATF, DEA, State Department-Diplomatic Security Service and a host of local and state agencies.
+Each of the above units within the Human Rights & Organized Crime Section rely upon a wide range of investigative agencies including the FBI, HSI, IRS, USPIS, Secret Service, ATF, DEA, State Department-Diplomatic Security Service and a host of local and state agencies.